aigc-apps/EasyAnimate/easyanimate/video_caption/README.md

 Based on the videos obtained in the previous step, EasyAnimate provides a simple yet effective pipeline to filter out high-quality videos for recaptioning.
 The overall process is as follows:

+- Scene transition filtering: Filter out videos with scene transition introduced by missing or superfluous splitting of PySceneDetect by calculating the semantic similarity accoss the beginning frame, the last frame, and the keyframes via [CLIP](https://github.com/openai/CLIP) or [DINOv2](https://github.com/facebookresearch/dinov2).
 - Aesthetic filtering: Filter out videos with poor content (blurry, dim, etc.) by calculating the average aesthetic score of uniformly sampled 4 frames via [aesthetic-predictor-v2-5](https://github.com/discus0434/aesthetic-predictor-v2-5).
 - Text filtering: Use [EasyOCR](https://github.com/JaidedAI/EasyOCR) to calculate the text area proportion of the middle frame to filter out videos with a large area of text.
 - Motion filtering: Calculate interframe optical flow differences to filter out videos that move too slowly or too quickly.